cyber-ranger/awesome-security-analytics/README.md

 # awesome-security-analytics
 A collection of awesome and useful resources and tools related to security analytics for covering different topics,
 - cyber security awareness,
-- security intelligence,
-- AI for cyber security,
+- security intelligence, including AI for cyber security,
 - security visualization.